 Hearing protection - Ear defenders will be issued where it is identified that a noise level exceeds 80 dBA. (lower exposure action value - Noise at work Regs 2005)

 HAVS – Initial screening questionnaire undertaken by all DDC operatives and appropriate action taken.

 Relevant areas will be damped down during the works to reduce the dust level.

-A risk assessment has been carried out by Demo One, who are responsible for the demolition phase of the works, which will the period of work most likely to create a dust nuisance.
-This RA this was previously submitted with the supporting information but has been updated and we attach a copy with this resubmission.